 “No, he wasn’t able to go.
 Because he’ll be leaving Sand Hills Community College in the middle of the semester he’s been asked to spend his Fridays helping his replacements catch up with the classes they’ll be taking over.”

 “That sounds messy.
-How does someone take over a math class?
+How does someone take over a math class in the middle of a semester?
 I assume they have to know the material, but there are tests and assignments and grading that has to be reviewed.
 So when does he leave?”

 “How is the orientation he’s giving the new instructors going?”

 “Okay, I guess.
+He hasn’t told me anything about it.
 We don’t see each other much.”

 That sort of stopped the conversation.
 It was true that I wasn’t seeing my folks very often.
 Our schedules were like complete opposites time-wise.

 “Did you see Scott at your game, Tony?”
 Todd asked.